EBIvariation/vcf-validator/README.md

 ##### ODB

-You will be provided with precompiled libraries of odb and odb-sqlite.
-You will need to download headers.
-Simply run the comand `install_dependencies.bat` it will create a windows_dependencies folder in the root directory of project.
+Precompiled libraries of odb and odb-sqlite are provided.
+In order to download headers, simply run the comand `install_dependencies.bat`, which will create a `windows_dependencies` folder in the root directory of project.

 #### Compile